Search with Camera — Point and Identify Anything

 Search with camera is a photo-based lookup method that uses a live camera view or uploaded image to identify what is shown.
 Instead of describing an item with words, you let the image provide the search query.

-Visual identification helps when you have a photo but no name for the subject.
+Camera search is useful when something is right in front of you, but you do not know what to call it.
 The app analyzes shapes, colors, textures, logos, text, and other visible clues, then returns likely matches you can compare against the original photo.
-This approach is related to [content-based image retrieval](https://en.wikipedia.org/wiki/Content-based_image_retrieval), where images are searched by visual features rather than text alone.
+This approach is related to content-based image retrieval, where images are searched by visual features rather than text alone.

 It is useful for everyday identification, shopping, plant checks, landmark lookup, and reading visible labels.
-For privacy, photos are deleted after analysis.
+To protect your privacy, each image is removed once the identification is complete.

 How Search with Camera Works